-As we started to work on the brand identity for the Three-Brains brand, one of the first areas we considered was the brand colour palette.
+As we started to build the Three-Brains brand identity, one of the first design areas we looked at was the brand colour palette.

-As you can read in our guide to the use of colour in marketing, colour plays an important role in defining your brand.
+As per our colour in marketing guide, colour plays an important role in defining your brand.

-And secondly, people have psychological associations with certain colours.
+Then there’s the psychological associations people have with certain colours.

 You’ll see in the image above the final brand colour palette we settled on.

-For this article, we wanted to share how we got to this brand colour palette and what our thinking was.
-If you’re creating a new brand or working on your brand colour palette, the thought process might spark some ideas in your head.
+For this article, we wanted to share how we got to this brand colour palette.
+What our thinking was.
+If you ever need to create you own brand colour palette, the thought process might help spark some ideas.